UoMMScRobotics/UOMDocumentationForLeoRover/Further_reading/Networking.md

 * ROS 2 DDS: Uses UDP both for discovery and data transmission.
 * Gazebo Transport: Uses UDP multicast for discovery, then either UDP or TCP for data, depending on the message type.
+> [!NOTE]
+> In relation to DDS, you will come across Quality of Service (QoS).
+QoS operates above the transport layer and controls how data is delivered once participants have already discovered each other.

 **Mulitcasing**